How is the world's most cutting-edge outdoor resort addressing SDGs/sustainability? Vail Resort (Vail Resort, USA)

 Vail Resort is located in the beautiful natural surroundings of the mountains of Colorado, USA, where you can enjoy a variety of outdoor sports throughout the year.
 Among the countless resorts in the world, Vail Resort is ranked among the highest in quality, and has repeatedly won prizes at the World Ski Awards, the most prestigious awards in the global ski tourism industry

 Vail, the envy of skiers around the world and even said to be the epicenter of ski culture, is an opinion leader among snow resorts around the world.
 The group owns an incredible 41 resorts in North America.
-In that sense, it is no exaggeration to say that resorts around the world are always paying close attention to the actions and messages Vail takes and that its success is a good example to emulate
+In that sense, it is no exaggeration to say that resorts around the world are always paying close attention to the actions and messages that Vail takes and use their success as a good example to emulate

 The road to zero